 **BECOME A FISHINGMAD MEMBER** Exclusive Fishing Workshops, Exciting Monthly Giveaways, In-Depth Fishing Reports with GPS Coordinates, Members Podcast, Interactive Maps, Catch of the Month Competitions, Kayak Club, Gear Guides, Rigging Tutorials, Tackle Talks, Sounder School, Fishing Tips, Fish Cleaning tutorials, Behind the scenes content & more.

 Things to do along the Ovens River

-Surrounding townships such as bright are a popular destination for families.
+The river passes through popular tourist destinations including Mount Hotham, Mount Buffalo and falls creek.
+These areas are popular for skiing in the cooler months and popular for hiking and cycling in the warmer months.
+There is also a great selection of wineries and adventures such as paragliding.
+The Ovens River is fun for water activities including swimming, tube floating, fishing and kayaking, Surrounding townships such as bright are popular destinations for families.
 Bright offers hotels, camping, restaurants, cafes and crystal-clear waters in a scenic setting.
 Popular places to visit here include splash park and canyon walk.
 There is also horse riding or enjoying the native birds, fauna and wildlife.
 In the not too far distance is Mount Beauty.
-Further down is the township of Beechworth full of history around the famous Ned Kelly, as well as bakery and brewery.
+Further down is the township of Beechworth full of history around the famous Ned Kelly, as well as a bakery and brewery.

 Fishing the Ovens River